zavistovich/group_903/README.md

-This is some project on github accaunt.
+This is some project on github account